 Curriculum Vision and Intent

-...preparing children for life in modern Britain.
+...preparing children for LIFE in modern Britain.

 If you have any further queries about our curriculum then please contact our school office.

 The curriculum is all the planned activities that we organise in order to facilitate the development of our pupils, their learning and personal growth and understanding of British values.
 It includes not only the formal requirements of the National Curriculum, but also the range of enrichment and extra-curricular experiences planned in order to benefit the learning and development of all pupils.
-It also includes the ‘hidden curriculum’, what the children learn from the school’s values and ethos that guide choices and actions in everything that we do, and includes the way they are treated and expected to behave.
+It includes the ‘hidden curriculum’, what children learn from the school’s values and ethos that guide choices and actions in everything that we do, the way they are treated and are expected to behave.

-The REACHING Curriculum and Approach to Learning:
+Our REACHING Curriculum and Approach to Learning: